 Friends of the Phonograph

 The ANTIQUE PHONOGRAPH MONTHLY, Allen Koenigsberg, Brooklyn, NY - First published in 1973 with two main goals: To provide an advertising medium to collectors and dealers and to publish pictures, articles, reviews and accurate information for collectors, libraries, and historical societies."
-APM is currently available on the Internet Archive.
-Allen Koenigsberg is known to Friends of the Phonograph and Phonographians as the Sherlock Holmes of phonograph related mysteries.
+No longer published past issues of APM are available on the Internet Archive.

 The Antique Phonograph Society - A world wide society that encourages, promotes, publishes and presents research on the history of sound recording and reproduction, including the machines that create and preserve these wonderful voices and sounds.